 Black Friday telecope deals: when's the best time to buy?

 Traditionally, the Black Friday sales are a great time to pick up a quality telescope at a cut price.
 Sadly, the 2020 Black Friday telescope deals were woefully thin on the ground, both in the US and the UK.
-This isn't what we'd usually expect: demand for the best telescopes has increased during the pandemic, which means that in the US at least, many ranges sold out completely well ahead of time.
+This isn't what we'd usually expect: demand for the best telescopes increased in the early months of the pandemic, which meant that in the US at least, many ranges sold out completely well ahead of time.

 The other major shopping event to take note of is Amazon Prime Day.
 The 2021 event took place in June, and we saw one great beginner telescope deal in the UK – the EMARTH refractor telescope dropped by 44% for Prime subscribers, taking it down to less than £60.